eugene-kbl/Machine-Learning-Reference-Docs/README.md

 # Machine-Learning-Framework
 This repository is to be used as a guide for machine learning projects.
-Below are the section to be discussed:
+Below are the sections to be discussed:
 - Research Question or Problem Definition
 - Data
 - Evaluation